runtimeverification/javamop/README.md

 #### Weaving the code using Ajc Compiler

-Before weaving, make sure that you have already installed ajc compiler and put "aspectjrt.jar" and "rvmonitorrt.jar" in the CLASSPATH.
+Before weaving, make sure that you have already installed ajc compiler and RV-Monitor.
+Please refer to INSTALL.md for prerequisites of using JavaMOP.

 The ajc compiler can be downloaded at ```http://www.eclipse.org/aspectj/downloads.php```.
 Please download the version which is higher or equal to 1.7.*.
 The two jar files can be found under
 ```$aspectj-*.*.*.jar/lib``` and ```$javamop/target/release/javamop/lib``` respectively.
 To weave the original program with monitoring library, run the following command: